bookofproofs/bookofproofs.github.io/_sources/history/17th-century/ricci.md

 **Michelangelo Ricci** was an Italian churchman who made some early applications of induction.

 ### Mathematical Profile (Excerpt):
-* His father, Prosper Ricci, came from Como while his mother, Veronica Cavalieri, came from Bergamo.
 * Michelangelo quickly profited by these educational opportunities, quickly mastering Latin and Greek.
-* Throughout his life, Ricci suffered from epileptic fits, a condition which began when he was a child.
 * Ricci became a friend of Evangelista Torricelli who came to Rome in 1627; in fact both were taught by the Benedictine monk Benedetti Castelli (his name was Antonio Castelli but he took on the name Benedetti when he entered the Benedictine Order).
 * When Castelli was away from Rome, Torricelli took over his teaching and, in this way, he also taught Ricci.
 * In addition to mathematics, Ricci studied theology and law in Rome, principally because he needed a career which would provide him with a steady income.